freeCodeCamp/guide/src/pages/c/arrays/index.md

 ## Strings

 To store strings/multiple characters, we use `char arrays` in C, because the language has no special type built in.
 One thing to be aware of, is that a terminating null is automatically added to the end, signaling that it is the end of the string.
+However, you may also initialze a string with curly braces `{}` as well, but you have to manually add the terminating null.

 Like so:
 ```C